-Answers
+Answers:

-1: Hidden qualifications
+1. Hidden qualifications

 This is probably the most common error, perhaps because it is so hard to pin down.
 The more we get away with it, the more likely it is that we will keep on repeating it.
 The first step is to get used to asking that most nagging of all questions, 'Yes, but what do you mean by X?'
-In this passage the author is defending the privatised railway system on the grounds that 'It is a cheap form of transport.'
+In the argument above the author argues 'It is a cheap form of transport.'

-Question 1: What do you mean by cheap?
+Step 1: What do you mean by 'cheap'?
 What does this take into account and what does it exclude?